krzysztof-kozlowski/HomeBudget/README.md

 ## Setup
 Firstly, it is neccesary to create new user by registration.
-Secondly, after login you can access to user menu when you can add incomes and expenses.
+Secondly, after login you have access to user menu where you can add incomes and expenses.
 Also you can check the money balance from period which you want.

 ## Features